Circassian genocide: Casualties and demographic changes

 Belaya and Pshekha rivers were cleansed of natives.

 In order to further squeeze this population and cleanse the land of the natives as much as possible...

 on the fifteenth of November three columns advanced to the mouth of the Defan.
 On the first, second, third and fourth of December several columns went from the source of the Defan along the upper and middle reaches of the rivers annihilating the population, after which, having ascended along the Shapsugo and crossed over into Psekups Basin, they cleansed the left bank of this river of natives."

 — — Russian general Nikolay Yevdokimov deploying the terms "ochistit" (lit. "to cleanse") and "ochishchenie" (lit. "cleansing") to refer to the massacres and ethnic cleansing of Circassians.

 Although Circassians were the main (and most notorious) victims, the expulsions also gravely affected other peoples in the region.
 It was estimated that 80% of the Ingush left Ingushetia for the Middle East in 1865.
 In 1865, Tsarist Russia expanded its extermination campaigns against the Chechen people.
 Lowland Chechens as well were evicted in large numbers, and while many came back, the former Chechen lowlands lacked their historical Chechen populations for a long period until Chechens were settled in the region during the return from their 1944–1957 deportation to Siberia.
 The Arshtins, at that time a (debatably) separate people, were completely wiped out as a distinct group: according to official documents, 1,366 Arshtin families disappeared (i.e. either fled or were killed) and only 75 families remained.
 Additionally, in 1860–1861 the Russian army forced a series of evictions of lands in the Central Caucasus, forcing about 10,000 Circassians, 22,000 Chechens and additionally a significant number of Muslim Ossetians out and to Turkey.
-Two other Muslim peoples in the northwest Caucasus, the Karachay and the Balkars, were not deported in large numbers during the process as they were loyal to Russia since the beginning.
-Abkhazia, meanwhile, lost 60% of its ethnic Abkhaz population by the end of the 19th century.